SeanKilleen/seankilleen.github.io/toolbox/index.md

 * **[Pingendo] [Pingendo]** - An awesome free app if you plan on building a site with Bootstrap.
 Pingendo is an app for windows or Mac that allows you to visually layout mockups / sites using re-usable bootstrap components, and will then generate the HTML required to produce those components on a web page.
 A nice tool that makes getting started really quick & easy for a bootstrap-enabled web site.
 * **[The Pencil Project] [The Pencil Project]** – A free/OSS wire-framing tool for all platforms.

-## Build & Deployment Tools

-* **[NCover] [NCover] / [dotCover] [dotCover]** - A code coverage tool to help determine how many of your code paths are actually covered by unit tests.
-* **[TeamCity] [TeamCity]** - A build pipeline tool popular in many .NET shops, TeamCity is a great choice for continuous integration pipelines and ensuring a rigorous quality standard.
-* **[Jenkins] [Jenkins]** – A worse version of TeamCity. :) No but seriously, while the UI is lacking, it's highly customizable.
-For example, the BlueOcean plugin for Jenkins is an incredibly promising way to visualize and parallelize build pipelines.
-* **[OctopusDeploy] [OctopusDeploy]** - Takes over where TeamCity leaves off.
-When TeamCity produces a package of code, OctopusDeploy is the best tool for creating deployments, transforming configurations, and visualizing the process to promote your build through your various environments, all the way through to production.
-* **[RoundhousE] [RoundhousE]** - A database migration utility for .NET using SQL Files and versioning based on source control.
-A popular alternative to EntityFramework code-first migrations.
-* **[PayPal's AATT] [PayPal's AATT]** - A NodeJS-based toolkit for automating the accessibility testing of web pages.
-* **[PhantomJS] [PhantomJS]** - A headless webkit-based browser that can be used to run acceptance tests quickly and output screenshots of the results.

 ## Infrastructure / Ecosystem Tools

 * **[Seq] [Seq]** - A commercial tool for searching and visualizing structure logs such as those produced by Serilog.
 Makes it insanely easy to search logs to diagnose problems.
 Great price points for almost any business.
 I used this with great success on a commercial project a little while back.